• Jump to Content »

 Then there was a policeman.
 I told him where my passport was and where my insurance policy certificate was.
 As I lay on the ground waiting for an ambulance they were discussing who I was and what I was doing.
 I told them there was no group - I was doing this alone.
 They didn’t believe me.

 Could they ring somebody?
 As I was alone and told them I hadn’t lost any consciousness I saw no need to ring home in Dublin - yet.
-My aunt is in a town a hundred miles away, about thirteen miles south of Richmond, I said.
+My aunt is in a town 100 miles away, about 13 miles south of Richmond, I said.

 Rescue Service arrived and put a collar on, and me on a board and then onto a stretcher.